HR at S0 (hrS0)

 hrS0on the default at first - override it only if you have evidence tied to your real baseline pace

-- avoid tuning it just to make the planner feel emotionally reassuring
+- avoid tuning it only to make the planner outputs look nicer

 The best question to ask is: